HavenlyECO/pr/README.md

 standardized during training to improve optimizer convergence.
 During training, probability quality is reported using AUC and Brier score rather than simple accuracy.
+When live-inning columns are available the validation set is also segmented into ``pregame``, ``5th inning`` and ``7th inning`` windows to gauge how accuracy improves as more game context becomes available.

 The ``live_features.py`` module introduces an ``InningDifferentialTracker`` utility for live play.
 It records the run differential at the end of each